erics118/front/README.md

 A macOS CLI in Swift to activate/hide apps.

+This was originally made to be used with  [skhd](https://github.com/koekeishiya/skhd), but it is not necessary.

 ## Installation

 Compile the project with `make` and copy the binary to wherever you want.

+Xcode is not required to compile the project, but Xcode command line tools may need to be installed are.

 ## Usage